Query Optimization & Cursors: High-Performance IndexedDB Patterns for Offline-First Apps

 }

 Optimizing IndexedDB queries through disciplined cursor management transforms offline-first applications from sluggish caches into resilient data engines.
-By combining async yield patterns, cross-browser fallbacks, and robust error recovery, frontend teams can deliver consistent performance across constrained mobile networks and legacy devices.
+By combining batch-yield patterns, cross-browser fallbacks, and robust error recovery, frontend teams can deliver consistent performance across constrained mobile networks and legacy devices.